🐝 Get Free Delivery With 3 Or More Jars 🐝

 Honey

 A final difference between bumblebees and honeybees is their distribution and habitat.
 Bumblebees are found in many parts of the world, but they are most common in temperate regions.
-They tend to live in small nests that are hidden in the ground or in other protected areas.
+They tend to live in small bumblebee nests that are hidden in the ground or in other protected areas.
 Honey bees, on the other hand, are found in almost every part of the world and are often kept by humans for their honey-producing capabilities.

 icon